-- The public of most countries has been told that their countries need to lockdown, social distancing, and using masks.
+- The public of most countries has been told that their countries need to lockdown, social distance, and use masks.

 - What is the evidence for the effectiveness of the current status quo Coronavirus response?

 In the US, the government and media have been adamant in asserting that wearing masks, social distancing, and locking down is an effective strategy for addressing the coronavirus.
-Lockdowns have been in effect in the US since March, which is now roughly 7 months ago.
+Lockdowns have been in effect in the US since March, roughly 7 months ago.
 Since roughly June, masks have increasingly been mandated.
-Employees at establishments have been directed to approach patrons that have their masks below their nose to tell them to push the mask over the nose.
+Employees at establishments have been directed to approach patrons with masks below their noses to tell them to push the mask over the nose.
 The conventional wisdom is now that people that are socially responsible wear masks.

 See our references for this article and related articles at this link.

 This video, published in February 2020, several months before the US Government changed its position on masks, explains that only some masks do much to stop a person from getting the coronavirus.
 Masks like the N95.
 The N95 must have a seal, so it must be measured for the face so that there is a seal, and one N95 mask won’t necessarily work for any given person as one model won’t necessarily fit any one person’s face.